byandell/data_club/doc/BoxSync.md

 Note: in the `Sync to Computer` step, there is also a statement: `If you have not installed Box Sync, [download it](https://uwmadison.app.box.com/settings/sync).` If you click on `download it`, there are instructions to get Box Sync.

-### Using DOQTL Data Group Box folder
+### Using Data Group Box folder

-The Box folder is set for users to be in `Viewer Upload` mode.
-You should be able to view the folder and download files, but not change any file or folder already there.
-There is an `Upload` folder, and I suggest for now that you place any file you want to upload into that folder.
+Users in `Viewer Upload` mode can view the folder and download files, but not change any file or folder already there.
+There is an `Upload` folder; please place any file you want to upload into that folder.
 Go ahead and try it.

 ### Access Box SQLite Database